misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 Perform the following:

 * store the entire DataFrame in a `csv` file and name it: `all_us_airports.csv`
-* make sure the data is clean -- that is you may notice some non useful data that made it when you call for the file; remove that non useful row
+* make sure the data is clean -- that is you may notice some non useful data when you call for the data -- there is one row in particular; remove that non useful row

 **&#167; Task:**  **Filter data to a subset for further use.**